Binance Market Update (2022-08-19)

 Binance

 Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include STG, PORTO, and SANTOS, up by 98%, 43%, and 20%, respectively.
+Market outperformers include STG, PORTO, and LAZIO, up by 126%, 50%, and 17%, respectively.

 Top stories of the day: